MonolithProjects/ansible-github_actions_runner/README.md

 # If found on the server, delete already existed runner service before install
 reinstall_runner: no

-# Do not show Ansible error logs which may contain sensitive data (registration token)
+# Do not show Ansible logs which may contain sensitive data (registration token)
 hide_sensitive_logs: yes

 # GitHub address